 This is a list of tools I used to make the homemade lemon cake recipe.

-- Mixer: I prefer to use a stand mixer with a paddle attachment.
-However, a handheld electric mixer will work, as well.
+- Mixer: I prefer to use a stand mixer (affiliate link) with a paddle attachment (affiliate link).
+However, a handheld electric mixer (affiliate link) will work, as well.

-- Cake pans: I like using two 9-inch cake pans for this recipe.
+- Cake pans: I like using two 9-inch cake pan (affiliate link)s for this recipe.

-- Sieve: You will need a fine-mesh sieve to press the curd through.
+- Sieve: You will need a fine-mesh sieve (affiliate link) to press the curd through.

 How to make lemon cake